DavidKinder/Windows-Glulxe/README.md

 ## Building

 Download and install Visual Studio 2019 Community edition from https://visualstudio.microsoft.com/.
-In the installer, under "Workloads", make sure that "Desktop development with C++" is selected.
+In the installer, under "Workloads", make sure that "Desktop development with C++" is selected, and under "Individual components" that "Windows 11 SDK (10.0.22000.0)" is selected.

 To be able to build the CHM help file, download and install Microsoft's [HTML Help Workshop](https://web.archive.org/web/20200810052030/https://www.microsoft.com/en-us/download/confirmation.aspx?id=21138).
 Note that this is a link to the version on the Internet Archive as the link to this on Microsoft's site does not work at the moment.